ArcaneNibble/ee206a-website/content/pages/01-design.md

 B_d = \int_0^{\Delta t} e^{A\tau}B d\tau \quad
 x[n+1] = A_d x[n] + B_d u[n]$$

-XXX FIXME The sampling rate and operating rate depend on the kind of sensors and microcontroller we choose to use in order to meet criteria (c).
+Ideally, the sample rate of the system would be chosen to be fast enough so that the system can respond to all of the dynamics that may exist in the physical system.
+However, for our project, we chose to write the software using Linux and Python.
+This limited our maximum achievable sample rate.

-###Linear Quadratic Regulator(LQR) Control
+###Linear Quadratic Regulator (LQR) Control
-The basic block diagram of LQR control is shown in Figure 3.
+For this project, we chose to use LQR control.
+The basic block diagram of a system with LQR control is shown below.

 ![LQR diagram]({filename}/static/Design_fig8.png)

+LQR is a strategy for designing a state-feedback control system.
+It results in a control strategy of the form $$u_k = -Kx_k$$ The algorithm calculates an ideal proportional constant matrix $K$ that minimizes the cost function $$J = \sum_{k=0}^{\infty} (x_k^TQx_k + u_k^TRu_k)$$ based on the
-It is a closed loop proportional feedback system and it fits our state based model.
-The estimator calculates the proportional constant matrix ‘K’ based on the Q and R values we choose.
-The value on the diagonal of Q indicates the weight of each input and the value of R indicates the weight of the input.
-Figure 4 shows one set of weights we choose for our system:
+$Q$ and $R$ design parameters we choose.
+As is common, we choose $Q$ to be a diagonal matrix.
+The value on the diagonal of $Q$ indicates the weight of each input and the value of $R$ indicates the weight of the control output.
+The figure below shows one set of weights we choose for our system:

 ![LQR code]({filename}/static/Design_fig9.png)

-The estimator will calculate the optimal K which minimizes the cost function:

-$$J = \sum_{k=0}^{\infty} (x_k^TQx_k + u_k^TRu_k) \quad
-u_k = -Kx_k$$
+For this project, we chose to use LQR control because it is a commonly-used technique.
+Some alternatives that can be used instead include pole placement techniques.
+LQR was chosen because we were most familiar with that technique.